 In the academic year 2020/21, we received £14,105

 How does Billesdon Primary School spend the Pupil Premium funding?

 Evidence-based interventions to support tracking, gaps identified and improvement in enjoyment of reading.

 Training and interventions to identified children to support reading and writing through regularly timetabled sessions.

 1:1 support maximised opportunities to successfully implement strategies to benefit individuals and class environment as a whole.

 Access to higher tier P.E. provision brought to wider opportunities for all and develop new skills to support core strength development.
 Wider skills developed as part of access to higher level tier of local sports provision.
-Range of skills developed increased by access to other sports e.g. swimming, yoga, Boccia, physical literacy programme, Big Moves.
+Range of skills developed increased by access to other sports e.g. swimming, yoga, Boccia, physical literacy programme, Big Moves and Inclusive PE programmes.